New type of particle accelerator: Electrons riding a double wave

-Category: Environment Hits: 0An international research group has now made significant progress in the further development of compact plasma accelerators, considered a promising technology for the future: With two complementary experiments, the team was able to combine two different plasma technologies for the first time and build a novel hybrid accelerator.
+Category: Environment Hits: 14An international research group has now made significant progress in the further development of compact plasma accelerators, considered a promising technology for the future: With two complementary experiments, the team was able to combine two different plasma technologies for the first time and build a novel hybrid accelerator.
 The concept could advance accelerator development and, in the long term, become the basis of highly brilliant X-ray sources for research and medicine.

 Read more https://www.sciencedaily.com/releases/2021/05/210520133759.htm